Acceptable Entry Formats

 - Science as Art organizers cannot be held responsible for loss or damage during shipping or delivery.
 Three-dimensional entries will be displayed as received, unless other instructions are provided.
 Size limitations apply; entries should be no larger or heavier than can be transported by one person.
 Entrants will be responsible for transporting entries that exceed these limits.
 Please submit an inquiry through our contact form if an entry exceeds reasonable weight and/or size limits.

-- Prints and original works will be moved from the Meet the Artist Reception venue to the exhibit in the Cooper Library at Clemson University, and from the exhibit to Holtzendorff Hall at the conclusion of the exhibit, by the event organizers.
+- All entries will be set up the day of the exhibit.
+Printed works will be managed through the submissions website, but all other entrants will be required to help set up their own exhibits.
+Entrants of printed works are welcome to oversee the setup of their artwork.
+Prints and original works will be moved after the Meet the Artist Reception from the exhibit to Holtzendorff Hall at the conclusion of the exhibit, by the event organizers.
 Entrants may choose to transport their own works providing that they make a prior written agreement with the organizers to do so.

-- Three-dimensional entries must be picked up by entrants by the pick-up deadline.
+- Three-dimensional entries must be picked up by entrants by the pick-up deadline (TBD).
 Entries not picked up by the pick-up deadline become the property of Clemson University, unless a prior written agreement has been made with the event organizers.